Stability of compact actions and a result on divided differences: Proof of Theorem

 We use vertical projection to define affine structures and unit measures in $T_0$ or $T_1^+$.
 In the irrational case, the projection is a homeomorphism from $T_0$ to the affine torus $\TT^n$, which gives us the desired structures.
 In the rational case, projection takes $T_1^+$ to an affine codimension one subtorus of $\TT^n$.
+This subtorus is spanned by $H'$ and has codimension $1$.
 In either case, $\tau = \tau(p_\bullet) \in \cL(H';D)$ is defined by an average (see Definition~2.3 in \cite{stable}):